Loan & Savings Calculator

 How This Calculator Works

-For loan calculations, the standard amortization formula is used: M = P × r(1+r)^n / ((1+r)^n − 1), where P is the principal, r is the monthly interest rate, and n is the number of monthly payments.
+For loan calculations the amortization formula is used: M = P × r(1+r)^n / ((1+r)^n − 1), where P is the principal, r is the monthly interest rate, and n is the number of monthly payments.
+For savings, the future value formula: FV = P × (1 + r)^n.

 Worked Examples